SegersIan/blog/blog/_posts/2024-08-23-writing-clearly.md

 }
 ```

 You stare at the solution and realize it makes you uncomfortable.
 "If they increase that range, I need to update the code in multiple places.
-On top of that, the code is very self explanatory, it's not obvious what it is intended to do" you tell yourself.
+On top of that, the code is very self-explanatory, it's not obvious what it is intended to do" you tell yourself.
 The hour is still far from over, enough time to tidy up:

 ```js
 for(var number = 1; number < 6; number++){